martinerk0/dustbot/index.md

 # Introduction

 The idea for this project came from living in a dusty environment at college dormitory in Prague.
-Because of its unfortunate proximity to busy highway rooms are filled with dusty particles exceptionally fast - fast enough to warrant building an autonomous robot for cleaning them.
+Because of its unfortunate proximity to busy highway, rooms are filled with dusty particles exceptionally fast - fast enough to warrant building an autonomous robot for cleaning them.

  <img src="./images/kolej_sunset.jpg" alt="drawing" height="300" width="300"/>